MicrosoftDocs/memdocs/sccm/core/servers/manage/data-transfers-between-sites.md

 -   You can modify the following settings for database replication:

-    -  **Database replication links** let you control when specific traffic traverses the network.
+    -  **Database replication links**.
+Control when specific traffic traverses the network.
-    -  **Distributed views** are a setting for replication links by which requests that are made at a central administration site for selected site data can access that site data directly from the database at a child primary site.
+    -  **Distributed views**.
+Change settings for replication links by which requests that are made at a central administration site for selected site data can access that site data directly from the database at a child primary site.
-    -  **Schedules** let you configure when a replication link is used, and specify when different types of site data replicates.
+    -  **Schedules**.
+Specify when a replication link is used, and when different types of site data replicates.
-    -  **Summarization** of data about network traffic that transverse replication links occurs every 15 minutes, by default, and is used in reports for database replication.
+    -  **Summarization**.
+Change settings for data summarization about network traffic that traverses replication links.
+Summarization occurs every 15 minutes, by default, and is used in reports for database replication.
-    -  **Database replication thresholds** define when links are reported as degraded or failed.
+    -  **Database replication thresholds**.
+Define when links are reported as degraded or failed.
 You also can configure when Configuration Manager raises alerts about replication links that have a degraded or failed status.

 Configuration Manager classifies the data that it replicates by database replication as either **global data** or **site data**.
 When database replication occurs, changes to global data and site data are transferred across the database replication link.
 Global data can replicate to a parent or child site.
 Site data replicates only to a parent site.
 A third data type, local data, does not replicate to other sites.
 Local data is information that is not required by other sites.
 Note the following about data types: